1998 ICC KnockOut Trophy

-The 1998 ICC Champions trophy (officially known as Wills International Cup) was a One Day International cricket tournament held in Bangladesh.
-It was the first tournament apart from the World Cups to involve all test playing nations.
-New Zealand defeated Zimbabwe in a pre-quarter final match to qualify for the main knockout stage.
+The 1998 Wills International Cup was a One Day International cricket tournament held in Bangladesh.
+New Zealand defeated Zimbabwe in a pre-quarter-final match to qualify for the main knockout stage.
 Future editions of this tournament are now known as the ICC Champions Trophy.
-Appearing in their only major tournament final, South Africa defeated the West Indies in the final to win the event.
+Appearing in their first major tournament final, South Africa defeated the West Indies in the final to win the event.
 This tournament was inaugurated on the basis of FIFA Confederations Cup where the best teams from their respected confederations compete against each other but in this case the top teams in the ICC ODI Championship compete with each other.

 History

 The ICC conceived the idea of a short cricket tournament to raise funds for the development of the game in non-test playing countries.
 The tournament, later dubbed as the mini-World Cup as it involved all of the full members of the ICC, was planned as a knock-out tournament so that it was short and did not reduce the value and importance of the World Cup.